midonet/midonet/docs/actors-model.md

-When the `SimulationController` actor receives an `onPacketIn` call from the `DatapathController`, it checks to see if there's already a simulation outstanding for this flow, and defers the packet if so.
+When the `SimulationController` actor receives an `onPacketIn` call from the `DatapathController`, it checks to see if there's already a simulation outstanding for this flow, and defers the packet if so.<sup>1</sup>
 If not, it spawns off a `SimulationProcess` actor which performs the networking simulation and returns the packet changes to perform for that flow.
 When a simulation returns, the `SimulationController`